dereuromark/cakephp-tools/README.md

 - Disable cache also works for older IE versions.
 - With flashMessage() you can have colorful (success, warning, error, ...) flash messages.
   They also can stack up (multiple messages per type) which the core currently doesn't support.
+- Provide enum support as "static enums"
+- Default settings for Paginator, ... can be set using Configure.
+- Provided a less error-prone inArray() method when using Utility class.

 ### Additional features
 - The Passwordable behavior allows easy to use password functionality for frontend and backend.
 - Tree helper for working with (complex) trees and their output.
 - RSS and Ajax Views for better responses (Ajax also comes with an optional component).
+- Slugged and Reset behavior
 - The Text, Time, Number libs and helpers etc provide extended functionality if desired.
 - GoogleMapV3, Timeline, Typography, etc provide additional helper functionality.
 - Email as a wrapper for core's Email adding some more usefulness and making debugging/testing easier.